digitalocean/container-blueprints/DOKS-supply-chain-security/kubescape.md

 4. [Helm](https://www.helm.sh), to install Kubescape in the Kubernetes cluster.
 5. [Kubescape CLI](https://hub.armosec.io/docs/installing-kubescape/) to interact with [Kubescape](https://github.com/armosec/kubescape/) vulnerabilities scanner.
 6. A free [Armosec Cloud Portal](https://cloud.armosec.io) account used to periodically publish scan results for your Kubernetes cluster to a nice dashboard.
 Also, the Armosec portal web interface helps you with investigations and risk analysis.
+7. A Slack workspace you own, and a dedicated [Slack app](https://api.slack.com/authentication/basics) to get notified of vulnerability scan issues reported by Kubescape.

 ## Step 1 - Getting to Know the Kubescape CLI